 Rackers is a graduate of the Eastman School of Music where he earned the Doctor of Musical Arts and Master of Music degrees and was awarded the Performer’s Certificate.
 His principal teachers were Natalya Antonova and Raymond Herbert with additional study or masterclasses with Julian Martin, Misha Dichter and Blanca Uribe, among others.
-Also active as a chamber musician, he has performed widely as a member of the Lomazov/Rackers Piano Duo.
-The duo garnered significant attention as the Second Prize Winners of the Sixth Ellis Competition for Duo Pianists, the only national duo piano competition in the United States at that time.
-As advocates of modern repertoire for piano duo, they have given premieres of numerous works across the United States, including several works written specifically for them.
+Rackers has been honored as an lllustrious Alumni of the University of Missouri School of Music for the one-hundredth anniversary of that institution and has been recognized by the South Carolina House of Representatives for his contribution to the arts in South Carolina.

 A devoted teacher, Rackers has taught at the Eastman School of Music and was awarded the school’s annual prize for Excellence in Teaching.
-He has been invited to residencies at the Sichuan Conservatory and Yantai International Music Festival in China and has given masterclasses at major universities and colleges across the United States.
-His students have been prizewinners in numerous national and international piano competitions.
-Rackers is Associate Professor of Piano at the University of South Carolina School of Music where he teaches an international class of pianists and serves as Co-Director of the Southeastern Piano Festival, one of the premiere venues in the United States for the training of young pianists and presentation of distinguished artists in concert.
-He is in demand as a jury member for national and international piano competitions, including the Hilton Head International Piano Competition, National Federation Biennial Young Artist Awards and Arthur Fraser International Piano Competition.
+He has given masterclasses at Indiana University, University of Michigan, Boston University, Gina Bachauer International Piano Festival, UCLA, Sichuan Conservatory and University of Colorado among others.
+His students have been prizewinners numerous national and international piano competitions.
+Rackers is Associate Professor of Piano and Coordinator of the Piano Department at the University of South Carolina School of Music where he teaches an international class of pianists and is co-founder and co-Director of the Southeastern Piano Festival, one of the premiere venues in the United States for the training of young pianists and presentation of distinguished artists in concert.
+He is in demand as a jury member for national and international piano competitions, including the Hilton Head International Piano Competition, National Federation Biennial Young Artist Awards, Pepsico National Concerto Competition and Arthur Fraser International Piano Competition.